 All meetings of the Section shall be governed by the rules and procedures set forth in the most current edition of Roberts Rules of Order Newly Revised in all such cases to which they are applicable and attainable.

-ARTICLE X: AMENDMENTS
+ARTICLE IX: AMENDMENTS

 A. To ensure alignment with SAA’s governance documents, any amendments to the section’s standing rules should be reviewed by the executive director (or her/his designee) and the section’s Council liaison by May 1, before they are put forward in a referendum for vote by the section membership.
 Proposed amendments to the section’s standing rules will appear on the section’s annual election ballot for final approval by a two-thirds majority of voters.
 Any adopted amendments should be posted promptly to the section’s official microsite and be noted in the section’s next annual report to the Council.
 Any revisions to the section’s name or mission/description must be submitted to the Council for final approval.
 For more information on amendment procedures, see Section IX.
 Sections of the SAA Governance Manual.

-B. When the Society of American Archivists Council amends or modifies the Guidelines for Roundtables that affect specific provisions of these Bylaws, then those provisions shall be considered amended and shall immediately go into effect, not requiring a vote of the roundtable membership.
+B. When the Society of American Archivists Council amends or modifies the Guidelines for Sections that affect specific provisions of these Bylaws, then those provisions shall be considered amended and shall immediately go into effect, not requiring a vote of the section membership.
 Such automatic changes shall be placed into these Bylaws in all places to which they are applicable.